xXleowXx/gitlab-charts/doc/troubleshooting/index.md

 You may face this error when restoring a backup on your Helm chart instance.
 Use the following steps as a workaround:

-1. Inside your `task-runner` pod open the DB console:
+1. Inside your `toolbox` pod open the DB console:

    ```shell
    /srv/gitlab/bin/rails dbconsole -p